mxaddict/www.codedmaster.com/_posts/2016-08-23-setup-tor-on-ubuntu-16.04.md

 ## Conclusion

-[Tor][tor] might sound scary, but I assure it, it's much simpler than you might think, I hope you can use this info as a starting point to your [Tor][tor] powered adventure browsing, good luck and have fun.
+[Tor][tor] might sound scary, but I assure you, it's much simpler than you might think, I hope you can use this info as a starting point to your [Tor][tor] powered adventure browsing, good luck and have fun.
 Peace!

 [tor]: https://www.torproject.org/
 {:target="_blank"}